Jennifer L. Johnson

-Jennifer L. Johnson is an American diplomat and U.S. State Department official who is the nominee to serve as the United States ambassador to the Federated States of Micronesia.
+Jennifer L. Johnson is an American diplomat and U.S. State Department official who is serving as the United States ambassador to the Federated States of Micronesia.

-Early life, education and personal life
+Early life and education

 A native of New York, Johnson earned a Bachelor of Arts from Villanova University and studied abroad at the University of New South Wales in Australia.
 She earned a Master of Science from the National War College.
-Johnson speaks Spanish, Turkish, and Japanese.